truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

 When the scrub operation finishes, return to the **Devices** screen, click on the VDEV and then the disk, and try to offline it again.
 {{< /expand >}}

-1. Click on **Manage Devices** to open the **Devices** screen, click anywhere on the VDEV to expand VDEV and show the drives in the VDEV.
+1. Click on **Manage Devices** to open the **Devices** screen, then click anywhere on the VDEV to expand it and show the drives in the VDEV.

 2. Click **Offline** on the **ZFS Info** widget.
 A confirmation dialog displays.
 Click **Confirm** and then **Offline**.
    The system begins the process to take the disk offline.
 When complete, the disk displays the status of the failed disk as **Offline**.